- Log on to the Container Service console.

-Click Applications in the left navigation pane and click Create Application in the upper-right corner.
+- Click Applications in the left-side navigation pane and then click Create Application in the upper-right corner.

-- Version: The version of the application to be created.
-By default, the version is 1.0.
+- Version: Enter the version of the application.
+The default version is 1.0.

-- Cluster: The cluster which the application will be deployed to.
+- Cluster: Select the cluster on which the application is to be deployed.

-- Description: Information of the application.
-This information will be displayed in the Application List page.
+- Description: Enter the information of the application.
+The entered description will be displayed on the Application List page.

-- Pull Docker Image: When selected, Container Service pulls the latest Docker image in the registry to create the application, even when the tag of the image does not change.
+- Pull Docker Image: With this check box selected, Container Service pulls the latest Docker image from

-In order to improve efficiency, Container Service caches the image; and at deployment, if the tag of the image is consistent with that of the local cache, Container Service uses the cached image instead of pulling the image from the registry.
-Therefore, if you modify your code and image but do not modify the image tag, Container Service will use the old image cached locally to deploy the application.
-When this option is selected, Container Service ignores the cached image and re-pulls the image from the registry no matter whether the tage of the image is consistent with that of the cached image, ensuring that the latest image and code are always used.
+To improve efficiency, Container Service caches the image.
+When deploying an application, Container Service uses the cached image instead of pulling the image from the repository if the image tag is the same as that of the local cache.
+Therefore, if you modify your codes and image but do not modify the image tag for the convenience of upper business, Container Service will use the old image cached locally to deploy the application.
+With this check box selected, Container Service ignores the cached image and re-pulls the image from the repository when deploying the application to make sure the latest image and codes are always used.

-Click Use Existing Application Template, and click Select beside the wordpress template.
+- Click Use Existing Orchestration Template, and click Select next to the wordpress template.

 aliyun.routing.port_80: http://wordpressindicates that requests from

-http://wordpress.$testDomainare forwarded to Port 80 on the container after the container starts running.
+http://wordpress.$testDomainare forwarded to port 80 on the container after the container has run successfully.

-Click View Application List, Back to Application List or Applications in the left navigation pane, and click wordpress-test to view the application details.
+- A page indicating the application is created appears.
+Click View Application List or Back to Application List on the page or click Applications in the left-side navigation pane.
+Click the application name wordpress-test to view the application details.

-Click the service name web to view the service details.
+- Click the service name web under Services to view the service details.

 - Click the access endpoint, the domain name for access, of the service web.
 Note The domain name in this example is only used for test.
 Bind your own domain name.